danielpecak/libnest/docs/index.rst

 Computational grants
 --------------------
-LUMI consortium
+**LUMI Consortium**

-We acknowledge Polish high-performance computing infrastructure PLGrid for awarding access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through PLL/2022/03/016433 and PLL/2023/04/016476.
+We acknowledge the Polish high-performance computing infrastructure PLGrid for awarding access to the LUMI supercomputer, owned by the EuroHPC Joint Undertaking, hosted by CSC (Finland) and the LUMI consortium through grants PLL/2022/03/016433 and PLL/2023/04/016476.

 .. figure:: _static/lumi_logo_medium.png
    :width: 150px
-   :alt: Logo of Polish National Science Center
+   :alt: Logo of LUMI

 .. image:: _static/plgrid_small.png
    :width: 70px
-   :alt: Logo of Polish National Science Center
+   :alt: Logo of PLGrid